joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/using-regular-expressions/basics-of-regular-expressions.md

 pattern.

 Regular expressions can be simple.
-For example, suppose you wanted to confirm that a particular string matches “ABC,” or wanted to replace every occurrence of “ABC” in a string with some other text.
+For example, suppose you wanted to confirm that a particular string matches "ABC," or wanted to replace every occurrence of "ABC" in a string with some other text.
 In that case, you could use the following regular expression, which defines the pattern consisting of the letters A, B, and C in sequence: